wordpress-mobile/release-toolkit/docs/screenshot-compositor.md

 ### Entries

 Entries specify the set of output screenshots.
-This takes the form of an array of hashes, each one looking something like:
+This takes the form of an array of hashes, each one looking something like shown below.

 > Note: There is a 1:1 relationship between entries and the final screenshots.
 Note that it is not necessary to create a set of entries for each locale – this is automatically handled for you.